hugoQAQ/Downloads/Project_Report.md

 In this case, we choose to implement a two hidden layer LSTM model.
 The intuition is that the deep LSTM network is able to learn the temporal dependencies of the aggregate traffic flow: the LSTM unit of each layer extract a fixed number of features which are passed to the next layer.
 The depth of the network is to increase the accuracy of the prediction.
 In this case, we consider that two-layer LSTM is adequate.

-Then the LSTM layer is accompanied by a Dropout layer, which help to prevent overfitting by ignoring randomly selected neruons during training, and hence reduces the sensitivity to the specific weights of individual neurons.
+Then the LSTM layer is accompanied by a Dropout layer, which help to prevent overfitting by ignoring randomly selected neurons during training, and hence reduces the sensitivity to the specific weights of individual neurons.
 20% is set as a good compromise between retaining model accuracy and preventing overfitting.

 In the data process step, we calculated the aggregate traffic flow measurements for every 15 minutes.
 Then a time lag of one hour was set for dataset preparation.
 In other words, we used a input which is aggregate traffic flow measurements during one hour and an output that represents traffic flow volume after one hour to train the model.
 ![lstm_structure](https://github.com/LinxueLAI/FinalProject/blob/main/images/LSTM_structure.png)